 Naturistics was a brand that I never actually saw myself actively collecting, but somehow I have amassed a huge amount of them.
-My collection generally consists of the bolder and more daring colours – brights and glitters and things that weren’t as common in the nail polish world when the brand was in their prime.
+My collection generally consists of bolder and more daring colours – brights and glitters and things that weren’t as common in the nail polish world when the brand was in its prime.
 Kind of like my Sally Hansen collection, which makes sense since both brands are/were owned by Del Laboratories.

 My first foray into the Naturistics world was about six years ago when I made it my mission to find Crystal Blue Pearl.
-Yes, ladies and gents this one is a much coveted SSN dupe.
+Yes, ladies and gents, this one is a much-coveted SSN dupe.

 And with a little patience and meticulous eBay searching, as you can see I found myself a bottle.
 Still kinda spewing that the brush doesn’t match the bottle colour, but beggars can’t be choosers, right?

 It wasn’t long before I found myself slipping down the slippery slope to collectorsville.
 You know you have reached collectorsville when you have more polishes of a particular brand than you have swatched or worn.
 But who could blame me – look at those matching caps!